michaelmartinez25/TicketManager/README.md

 # project1-10 #

+NOTE: If you are having trouble with eclipse recognizing packages/tests correctly: right click on project in eclipse finder bar on left, click Refresh Project.
+Then, right click on the project again, go to Maven->Update Project.

 Expectation: Include Javadocs while stubbing out classes

 Create packages, import provided classes, push to git | 2 | no dependencies | Zeb | 30 Sept | Done 9/30